Equilibrium Strategies for the N-agent Mean-Variance Investment Problem over a Random Horizon: Introduction

 The remainder of this paper is organized as follows.
 In Section \ref{sec:ngame}, we study an $n$-agent mean-variance investment problem with a random horizon and state-dependent risk aversion.
 Subsection \ref{subsec:model} formulates the $n$-agent game.
-In Subsection \ref{subsec:verif}, we prove a verification theorem, which includes an extended HJB system of equations.
+In Subsection \ref{subsec:verif}, we solve this problem using a two-step approach.
+In the first step, for a representative agent, we determine his or her ``best response'' with respect to the other agents' investment strategies which are given in advance.
+Using stochastic control theory, we prove a verification theorem, which includes an extended HJB system of equations.
 Then, we consider the case where the random horizon follows an exponential distribution.
 Under this assumption, the extended HJB equation simplifies to a series of time-independent ordinary differential equations, and we derive the equilibrium feedback strategies by solving these ODEs.
+In the second step, we search for a fixed point of the whole system such that the candidate investment strategy is indeed the Nash equilibrium.
+We provide explicit expression for the Nash equilibrium for two special scenarios.
+In Subsection \ref{sec:homogenous case}, we assume that the agents are homogeneous, and in Subsection \ref{sec:heterogeneous case}, we study the scenario when there are two heterogeneous agents.
 In Section \ref{sec:MF}, we study the limit as $n \to \infty$ and analyze the equilibrium strategies in the mean-field game.
-The problem is formulated in Subsection \ref{subsec:MF-model}, and, similar to Subsection \ref{subsec:verif}, we prove a verification theorem and derive the equilibrium strategy by solving the corresponding extended HJB system for this case in Subsection \ref{subsec:MF-VT}.
-Subsection \ref{subsec:rela} establishes the connection between the $n$-agent game and the mean-field game.
+The problem is formulated in Subsection \ref{subsec:MF-model}, and, similar to Subsection \ref{subsec:verif}, we prove a verification theorem and derive the equilibrium strategy by solving the corresponding extended HJB system for the representative agent in Subsection \ref{subsec:MBR}.
+In Subsection \ref{subsec:MFH}, under a homogeneous mean-field model framework, we find the explicit expression of the equilibrium investment strategy for the whole system, and establish the connection between the $n$-agent game and the mean-field game.
 Finally, in Section \ref{sec:NA}, we provide several numerical examples to further explore the effects and sensitivity of the parameters on the equilibrium strategies.